bakervm/bakervm/docs/basm.md

 hudson compile --basm path/to/main.basm
 ```

+You can find documentation about the reserved memory of the VM in `docs/reserved_memory.md`.

 ## Types

 The types and symbols used in the bakerVM assembly language are shown here.